UCSD-ECEMAE-148/SU24-TEAM6-MAE148/README.md

 * Play associated notes through a speaker integrated with the Jetson Nano

 ### Nice-to-Haves
+* Recognize eight colors for the notes of a major scale
+* Navigate via GPS
+* Play songs with different tempos (adjusting the speed of the car)

 ### What we Delivered
+* Navigate via line following
+* Recognize and assign 3 colors (RGB) to the first three notes of a major scale
+* Play associated noptes through a speaker integrated with the Jetson
+* Multi-color detection and line following working simultaneously via modifying the Lane_Detection node

 ### Challenges and Issues
 * Concurrent line following around curves while playing notes